kevinlu1211/CarND/Part2-Traffic-Sign-Classification/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Building a Traffic Sign Recognition Program

-## NOTE: This is an implementation for the Self-Driving Car Udacity Nanodegree, here is a condensed version which
 #### TODO:
 - Add another [spatial transformer](https://arxiv.org/pdf/1506.02025.pdf) layer in the middle of the conv layers, instead of just at the beginning
 - Use [center loss](http://ydwen.github.io/papers/WenECCV16.pdf) as the loss instead of just the cross-entropy loss